Charlie Condon

 Charles Molony Condon, known as Charlie Condon (born c.
 1953), is a former Attorney General of the U.S. state of South Carolina.
 For part of his term, he concurrently served as the first chairman of the Republican Attorneys General Association.
 Condon is also a former Ninth Circuit solicitor (1980-1991); when he was elected to the position at the age of 27, he became the youngest solicitor in the history of South Carolina.
 In 2008, he was the chairman of John McCain's presidential campaign in South Carolina.
 He currently is an attorney in private practice in Mt.
 Pleasant outside his native Charleston, South Carolina.

 Public office

 Condon was first elected attorney general in 1994.
-In his reelection in 1998, he defeated, 54-46 percent, the Democrat lawyer Tom Turnipseed of the capital city of Columbia, a former associate of Alabama's George C. Wallace who subsequently became a liberal political activist.
+In his reelection in 1998, he defeated, 54-46 percent, the Democratic nominee, lawyer Tom Turnipseed, of the capital city of Columbia.